aws-samples/aws-modernization-with-circleci/content/070_module_3/70_iac_terraform.md

 ## Terraform project code

-The [example project repo][] has a directory named `terraform/` that houses all of the IaC code for the project.
+The [example project repo][] has a directory named `terraform/` that houses all the IaC code for the project.
 Within this directory are two other directories:

 - The `ecr/` directory contains the Terraform code for the [AWS Elastic Container Repository (ECR)][2] used in the pipeline.
 - The `app-runner` directory contains the Terraform code for the [AWS App Runner][3] infrastructure used in the pipeline.